mr-nuno/pulumi-loopia-dns/README.md

 # Pulumi Loopia DNS Provider

+> **Note:** This project is a learning and experimentation project.
+It is not a production-ready or officially supported Pulumi provider.
+The codebase will evolve over time as new features, patterns, and improvements are explored.

 A Pulumi provider for managing DNS records in Loopia using the XML-RPC API.
 This project is a template for building custom Pulumi providers in Go, following best practices and the structure of the official Pulumi Go Provider configurable example.

 > **Reference:** See the [Pulumi Go Provider official examples](https://github.com/pulumi/pulumi-go-provider/blob/main/examples) for more patterns and advanced use cases.